system-zero/system-zero/data/docs/la.md

   var i = lambda ((x, y) {return x * y}) (10, 100)

-# it is like a function declaration without a name, but enclosed in parentheses
+# A lambda function, it is like a function declaration but without a name,
+  and it is enclosed in parentheses.
+A lambda function it is evaluated at the time of the declaration, and so it requires an argument list after its declaration.

-# the parameter list can be omited if it is empty.
+  The parameter list can be omited if it is empty, and like functions, can be nested in arbitrary level.
+After the evaluation it gets released.

-# if there is no argument list, this lambda can be assigned in a variable,
-  but its lifetime can not be guarranteed yet, though it might work too.
-  The `func` keyword can be used for that.

-# lambdas, like functions, can be nested in arbitrary level

 # loadfile syntax and semantics: